carlonicolo/introsde-2015-assignment-1/README.md

 ### **Task 5: Write a java application that does the un-marshalling using classes generated with JAXB XJC**
-In this class i take information from the file people.xml and store the information in the objects using the generated classes with JAXB XJC.
-The choice to use as file xml the file people.xml is due to the fact to be sure that in this way i'm sure that that file is not empty.
+In this class i take information from the file people.xml and store the information in the objects, using the generated classes with JAXB XJC.
+The choice to use as file xml, the file people.xml, is due to the fact to be sure that in this way i'm sure that the file is not empty.
 ```java
 package peoplestore;